GaryAustin1/custom-properties/tle-custom-properties/README.md

 This can be done in the UI or with SQL.

 All management of your properties is done with standard table selects/inserts/updates/deletes and views.
-The user_property table can only be updated by postgres, service_role and an authenticated user with the PropertyAdmin property.
+The user_properties table can only be updated by postgres, service_role and an authenticated user with the PropertyAdmin property.
 Authenticated users can only read their own properties.
 If you desire to access or manage the properties from the API you need to use the Dashboard and goto API settings.
 Add your new schema to make it available thru the API.